yanna-dee/Apple-Philippines-Market-Analysis-Sales-Customer-Behavior-and-Revenue-Optimization/README.md

 # E-commerce Sales Analysis by Product Category (SQL Project)
 This project analyzes e-commerce sales data using SQL to identify top-performing product categories, revenue trends, and purchasing behavior.
 The analysis aims to help businesses understand which product categories contribute the most to overall revenue and sales volume.

-Understanding category performance helps companies:
-1. Optimize product inventory
-2. Improve marketing strategies
-3. Focus promotions on high-performing categories

 # Business Problem
 This analysis answers the following questions:
 1. Which product categories generate the most revenue?